smromain/PlexF1MediaScanner/README.md

 ![Plex Screenshot](screenshot.png "Plex Screenshot")

-Note that it does **not** pull in any metadata, something like [SportScanner](https://github.com/mmmmmtasty/SportScanner) could probably be updated to support pulling dynamic metadata but its probably overkill and could risk spoilers being dropped into the event description.
+Note that it does **not** pull in any race-specific metadata, something like [SportScanner](https://github.com/mmmmmtasty/SportScanner) could probably be updated to support pulling dynamic metadata but its probably overkill and could risk spoilers being dropped into the event description.
 If you put a file named `poster.jpg` in each directory then that will show in the plex ui (shoutout to [r/formula1](reddit.com/r/formula1/) for some nice posters).
+The script does automatically drop in a fake poster for each episode, just so you dont get any spoilers in the auto-generated thumbnail images.

 ## Troubleshooting